Report an overgrown hedge

 Larger hedge lines are cut using a tractor and flail machine.

 Report an overgrown hedge by using the button below.
 You will be asked to sign up for, or sign in to, your account before completing the form.

 The County Council are responsible for keeping the footpaths, rights of ways and roads clear of overhanging hedges.

-To report overgrown hedges or trees on the highway, contact Somerset County Council on 0300 123 2224 or email email@example.com.
+To report overgrown hedges or trees on the highway, contact Somerset County Council online, by phone on 0300 123 2224 or by email firstname.lastname@example.org.